albsjs/albsjs/README.md

 - 👀 Looking for work
 - 📫 Reach out to me: albert.jack.smith@gmail.com
 - 🇬🇧 Based in the UK
+- 🚀 I'm constantly learning and experimenting to improve my coding skills

 🔧 Technical Skills: